 Marketing is about developing a strategy to interest customers in the products or services you offer, and then implementing it.
 Marketing is a plan for how to communicate benefits.
 Marketing yourself is similar to marketing for profit or non-profit organizations.

-As an individual, your products or services include your strengths, skills and talents.
-Sell the value you provide.
-Consider your target market and which media and channels are most likely to reach the audience.
+Design a Compelling Personality: express your authentic style by choosing colors, fonts, and images.
+Create graphics, logos, taglines, and business cards (Show Off Business Cards, Cool Business Card Designs) to communicate your brand.
+Use these for email, social media, and websites.
 Media can range from print materials to videos on a website, and can vary greatly in cost.
 Channels can include social media like Facebook and Pinterest, Youtube, etc. Get creative to achieve wow factor without spending a lot.
-To get ideas, brainstorm with others and ask for feedback.

 Additional tools in your marketing toolkit

 Find more tools at the Brand and Purpose Toolkit, including a one page strategic plan.